mathnogueira/imdb-api/README.md

 $ docker-compose up
 ```

+By executing the command above, the webcrawler will run and populate the in-memory database and you can start search movies.

 Storage API uses port 8000.
 If it is in use, change it by editing the docker-compose file.

 ## Assumptions made